FAQ and Сontacts

 How can I be sure that I won’t lose my work if Lunacy crashes?

-We understand how painful and frustrating it can be when you suddenly lose your unsaved progress due to a power outage, application crash or things like that.
-That is why Lunacy features the Shadow Copy mechanism that keeps track of all changes in your projects and silently saves them to temporary files.
+We understand how painful and frustrating it can be when you suddenly lose your unsaved progress due to a power outage, application crash, or things like that.
+That is why Lunacy features a mechanism that saves all your actions with local files.
+You don’t even need to save them before closing: in such a case, Lunacy will even remember all undo/redo operations.
+If Lunacy suddenly crashes, it will re-open the file right where you stopped.

 How can I downgrade Lunacy to one of the previous versions?